Lately, you may have seen more and more dogs wearing vests that say, “working dog, do not pet” or “support animal.”

 For example, the Virginia Code defines a service dog as a dog that was specifically trained to perform tasks which benefit a person with a disability.

-- Service animals have special training to perform tasks for an owner that has a disability.
+- Service animals must have special training to perform tasks for an owner that has a disability.

 - According to the ADA, service animals can only be dogs.
 There are very few exceptions to that rule, although in a few rare cases you can train a miniature horse and certify it as a service animal.

-- The time and energy spent to properly train a service dog is extensive.
+- The time and energy spent to properly train a service dog are extensive.
 Because of this, a service dog can cost anywhere from $15,000 to $25,000.
 Often, insurance covers a portion of the cost since the animal provides a necessary service for a disabled person.

 Different Types of Service Dogs